darktable-org/camera-support/README.md

 ### -stats

 Print statistics.
+Semicolon delimited list: `stdout;table;text`.
-The default is `stdout` which prints at the end of normal output to the terminal.
+`stdout` prints to the terminal at the end of normal output.
 `table` adds stats to table headers.
-`all` does both.
+`text` prints a paragraph with key stats before the Markdown table.
-`none` prints nothing.
+Default is nothing.

 ### -format